danouche93/Priority-Software/README.md

 - Page links (cursors) come straight from Mixcloud instead of us counting pages ourselves.
 If Mixcloud changes how paging works internally, nothing here needs to change.
-- Each page always shows 6 results, even if something asks for more.
+- Each page always shows 6 results, even if something asks for more